Elevating marginalized voices

-Directly help shape the next generation of conference speakers and get more women on Stage.
+Directly help shape the next generation of conference speakers + get more women on stage

-Shine was launched as a means to equip women with the tools and experience they needed to secure speaking gigs — and put an end to the dreaded “manel”.
+Shine was launched to equip women with the tools and experience they needed to secure speaking gigs — and put an end to the dreaded “manel”.
 Want more background?
 Check out this post by Stef Grieser and Amy Wood.

 Where you come in ↓

-Pay it forward & sponsor one full-ride scholarship.
+Pay it forward and sponsor one full-ride scholarship.
 By supporting a scholarship, you will provide tuition to an underrepresented and economically disadvantaged professional.

 It’s about having the skills and confidence to communicate with your audience, no matter where you are and who they are.
-Whether that be in a meeting, on a podcast or at a conference.
+Whether that be in a client meeting, on a podcast, or at a conference.

 Yes, we create speakers.
 We also shape leaders.
-"Life-changing" and "transformational" are the words we've heard describe Shine time-and-time again.
+"Life-changing" and "transformational" are words we hear describe Shine time and time again.

-But it’s important that Shine is available to ALL womxn, no matter their skin colour, gender identity and expression, or financial situation.
+But it’s important that speaking is accessible to ALL women, no matter their race, gender identity, ability, or economic situation.

 Shine Co-Creators: Amy, Stef and Ale

 Shine Bootcamp started as a passion project.
-Coaches were volunteers.
 As Co-Creators, we worked 9-5 jobs and ran Shine off the side of our desks.
-To us, Shine Bootcamp was not about making money, but rather using our privilege to be better allies and provide others with the same opportunities that we've been afforded.
+Shine coaches volunteered their time.
+To us, Shine Bootcamp was not about making money, but rather using our privilege to provide others with the same opportunities that we've been afforded.

 But since our first workshop, Shine has evolved.
 It's not just a passion project anymore, but a purpose-driven business.
-Today, we pay ourselves, our coaches and our contractors.
-The remainder of our profits go back into Shine, including investing in both DEI work & organizational anti-racism work.
+Today, we pay ourselves, our coaches, and our contractors.
+The remainder of our profits go back into Shine, including investing in both DEI work and organizational anti-racism work.